-Avenue Centre for Education (ACE) including the Alternative Learning and Progression Service (ALPS)
+ACE @ the Hub is the co-location for both the Avenue Centre for Education (ACE) Secondary Pupil Referral unit and the Alternative Learning and Progression Service (ALPS).

 Local Offer for Special Educational Needs and Disabilities (SEND)

 As with all schools, ACE is required to publish details as to how we identify, assess, support and track students who may have special educational needs and/or disability (SEND).
 This information can be found by following the link below or by going to our website www.avenuecentre.co.uk.